Product

 Key Takeaway

-If your agent can take action, your core metric is no longer answer accuracy—it’s action correctness with reversibility.
-Build gates, diffs, and rollbacks before you ship autonomy.
+If an agent can take action, stop optimizing for answer quality and start optimizing for action correctness with reversibility.
+Ship approvals, diffs, and rollbacks before you ship autonomy.

 # Example: policy-style limits for an action-capable agent (pseudo-config)